 All submitted papers should use the Word or LaTeX templates from Springer:

 Papers should be original and not previously submitted to other Conferences or Journals.
-All submissions will be reviewed on the basis of relevance, originality, importance and clarity following a double-blind peer review process.
+All submissions will be reviewed on the basis of relevance, originality, importance and clarity following a single-blind peer review process.
 One of the authors of an accepted submission must attend the conference and present their work (in the form of either oral or poster presentation) as a condition of publication.
 For interested participants for this workshop, please choose "DH'19".
 The full papers should be submitted in PDF format to the DH'19 online submission system.

 All presented papers (respecting LNEE authors instructions)will be included in the SmartICT’19 conference proceedings published by Springer's LNEE.